mcasperson/SuseBuildpacks/example-buildpack.md

 There are many high quality and battle tested buildpacks created by PaaS platforms who are heavily invested in building and deploying whatever code their customers throw at them.
 Anyone getting started with buildpacks would be well served by these freely available options.

-For those looking to provide a customized build experience for their team though, a custom buildpack may be the answer.
+For those looking to provide a specialized build experience for their team though, a custom buildpack may be the answer.
 In this post we built a simple buildpack to compile a Java Maven application, and with three relatively simple files we were able to construct and run a custom build pack against our sample application.

 <!--